helm/monocular/README.md

 This marks the StorageClass as default.

-Note: If you are trying to mount NFS, you might run into a mount error with your pods.
+Note:1) If you are trying to mount NFS, you might run into a mount error with your pods.
 You need to have the 'nfs-common' binary installed which gives the '/sbin/mount.nfs' helper program required for mounting NFS.

 `sudo apt-get install nfs-common`

+2) Also make sure that the RBAC policies are applied correctly for the PersistentVolume being deployed (eg. nfs).
+Apply the RBAC policy file (bootkube-ci/deploy-rbac/dev.yaml)

 - Add the monocular repo to helm repo list and install the monocular using the helm charts.
 Use the set command to specify the StorageClass claim name for the PVC.
 ```console